 Finally, password managers have multiple features aimed at securing your passwords.
 Some will remind you to change the passwords regularly and evaluate their strength.
 Others will scan the dark web to check if any of your logins appeared online.
 And some will do both, and then some.

-As you can see, there are multiple ways that password managers secure your passwords.
 If you want to learn more, check out our article on how do password managers work?

 What are the risks of using a password manager?